 Starting LibreOffice

-The most common way to launch any component of LibreOffice is by using the system menu, the standard menu from which most applications are started.
-On Windows, it is called the Start menu.
-On GNOME, it is called the Applications menu.
-On KDE it is identified by the KDE logo.
-On Mac OS X, it is the Applications menu.
-On Windows 8 you will see tiles on the Start screen, which has replaced the Start menu.
+In general, you start LibreOffice the same way you start any other program on your computer.

-When LibreOffice was installed on your computer, a menu entry for LibreOffice and each LibreOffice component was added to your system menu if your computer uses a Linux or Windows operating system.
+On computers with Windows or Linux operating systems, a menu entry for LibreOffice and each LibreOffice component appears in the system menu of your computer.
 On computers operating Mac OS X, only a menu entry for LibreOffice is added to the Applications menu.

-Clicking on the LibreOffice menu entry or tile opens the LibreOffice Start Center (Figure 3) from where you can select the individual components of LibreOffice.
+Clicking on the LibreOffice menu entry, desktop icon, or tile opens the LibreOffice Start Center (Figure 3) from where you can select the individual components of LibreOffice.
 You can also select to open an existing file or use a template.